 Your framework could therefore take these three responsibilities, and then consider what KPIs that activity is driving towards:

 - Expansion is Retention and Renewal ARR

-Then go a few steps further and then for each activity: consider the Inputs to hit this KPI, the metrics upon which you can judge effectiveness and the tech stack required to hit this KPI.
+Then go a few steps further and then for each activity: consider the Inputs to hit this KPI, the metrics to judge effectiveness and the tech stack required to hit this KPI.

-Revenue Operations is a data-driven function and, if you get it right, is absolutely critical to scaling a business’s success.
-The revenue intelligence you will possess from knowing your most profitable channels to acquire leads, to how to reduce your sales cycle, to how to reduce your churn will (and should) impact every business decision because after all, data is king.
+Revenue Operations is a data-driven function and, if you get it right, is absolutely critical to scaling success.
+The revenue intelligence you will possess from knowing your most profitable channels to acquire leads, to how to reduce your sales cycle, to churn reduction will (and should) impact every business decision because after all, data is king.